 Some Chromebooks only have a couple of USB2 or USB3 ports but you can easily get around that.
 Because I frequently use a wireless mouse and keyboard when using my monitor and I sometimes use a headset and external camera, I bought a cheap 4-port data hub so I could plug in more things if I need to.

 Text can be quite small because Chromebooks are usually small laptops, but I simply changed the default font size in the settings.
-I can also hook it up to my monitor with a cable like I do with my Asus.
+I can also mirror the text on an external monitor.

 They’re not great for gaming

-Because they have limited graphics processing power, Chromebooks aren’t as good as Windows laptops for playing the more graphically advanced computer games.
+Because they have limited graphics processing power, Chromebooks aren’t as good as Windows laptops for playing more graphically-advanced computer games.

 They don’t work with every single thing you might need